 - Be sure to dry your food really well (like after washing veggies) to give it the best crispy finish.
 I also like to pat dry any meat that has been stored in liquid.

 - The best way to grease the air fryer basket is with a little bit of oil.
 I prefer to use an oil sprayer/mister, rather than a non-stick cooking spray from the grocery store.

-- Food should never touch the actual heating elements of basket-style air fryers.
+- Food should never touch the actual heating element of basket-style air fryers.
 Keep it in the basket or on a rack for best results.

 - You should hand wash your air fryer basket with gentle dish soap to prevent damaging the non-stick surface.
 Some can withstand an occasional round or two in the dishwasher.
 However, different air fryer models have varying non-stick coatings, so always read your manual to know for sure.

 - Wipe down the outside of the air fryer with a damp cloth.
 Of course, you should never submerge electric cooking applicances in water.

 - Before working with a new kitchen appliance, review the user manual.
 They generally provide air fryer safety tips and tricks specific to your own make and model.
 Sometimes, the manual also includes a few easy air fryer recipes.